dbrown92700/vSmartPolicy2HTML/README.md

 ## Description

-Simplifies viewing and navigating large vSmart policies.
+Simplifies viewing and navigating large vSmart CLI policies.

 This python script will convert a vSmart CLI policy into an HTML page with hyperlinks to the different elements of the policy.